 Research Locations: Elephant Island

-NOAA Fisheries' AMLR (Antarctic Marine Living Resources) Program supports the development of US policy regarding the conservation and management of the marine living resources in the Southern Ocean.
-For the past 25 years the AMLR field program has been conducted in the vicinity of Elephant Island, the South Shetland Islands, and the Antarctic Peninsula during the austral summer.
+National Oceanic and Atmospheric Administration (NOAA) Fisheries' AMLR (Antarctic Marine Living Resources) program supports the development of US policy regarding the conservation and management of the marine living resources in the Southern Ocean.
+For the past 25 years, the AMLR field program has been conducted in the vicinity of Elephant Island, the South Shetland Islands, and the Antarctic Peninsula during the austral summer.
 This austral winter, researchers will conduct an 18-day shakedown cruise to test US AMLR sampling protocols and procedures during the winter and in the sea ice.
 Ultimately, these protocols and procedures will be adapted and applied in future winter surveys.

 Field Season Overview: